AlluNatu/AdvancedWEB/README.md

 ### Notes:
 - Front and backend can be different implementations.
 - Projects using more than 60k ports will not be graded.

-### Submission:
-Submit your code via link in Moodle to CodeGrade.

-### Plagiarism:
-All projects will be checked for plagiarism and incidents reported.

----

-Best of luck with your project work! 🚀